gnuradio/greps/grep-0011-code-reformatting.md

 Further on each pull-request and patch has to be formatted using the tools in the GNU Radio source tree before it can be merged.

+**Addendum:** GREP 0001 has been finalized, and Method 3 will indeed be the weapon of choice.

 ### Timeline

-The specific time when the reformatting commit is applied will be decided by the GNU Radio master branch maintainer.
-However, the following items have to be taken care of beforehand:

-- The `next` branch needs to be merged into master for the 3.8 release
-- A final `.clang-format` file needs to be merged into the master branch
+As of the first draft of this GREP, there were still multiple branches of GNU Radio (`next`, `python3`, etc.) which all had to be merged.
+In September 2018, all branches were finally merged into the `master` branch, enabling the finalization of the reformatting effort.

+In December 2018, the final touches to the clang-format file and accompanying tools were applied.
+In a separate effort, the path towards a 3.8 release was decided.
+The GNU Radio leadership team thus decided to apply one big reformatting mega-commit to all C++ code shortly before the finalization of the 3.8.0.0 release of GNU Radio.
+The exact point in time will be determined once the first release candidate of GNU Radio is ready to be tagged by the maintainer.

-After that, the maintainer picks a point in time and the champion of this GREP applies the reformatting in one big commit.
+The champion of this GREP will then apply the changes.

-Other branches may also choose to apply the formatting as one big commit, e.g., in order to ease backporting or cherry-picking of changes.